irata-gmbh/vscode-time-tracking/INTERNAL_ARCHITECTURE.md

 Notes can be added to any active session to provide context about the work being done.
 These notes are stored with the session data and displayed in reports.

+## CI/CD Pipeline

+The extension uses GitHub Actions to automate the testing and publishing process:

+### GitHub Actions Workflows

+**File:** `.github/workflows/publish.yml`

+The CI/CD pipeline consists of two main jobs:

+1. **Build Job**
+   - Triggered on push of tags starting with 'v' (e.g., v1.0.0) or manual triggering
+   - Sets up Node.js and PNPM
+   - Installs dependencies
+   - Runs type checking, linting, and tests
+   - Packages the extension into a VSIX file
+   - Uploads the VSIX file as an artifact

+2. **Publish Job**
+   - Runs only after successful completion of the build job
+   - Only runs when triggered by a version tag (e.g., v1.0.0)
+   - Downloads the VSIX artifact from the build job
+   - Publishes the extension to the VS Code Marketplace using the VSCODE_MARKETPLACE_TOKEN
+   - Creates a GitHub Release with the VSIX attached

+### GitHub Secrets

+The workflow requires the following secret to be configured in the repository:

+- `VSCODE_MARKETPLACE_TOKEN`: A Personal Access Token (PAT) from Azure DevOps with publishing rights

+### Publishing Process

+1. The version in `package.json` is updated
+2. A new tag is created that matches the version (e.g., v1.0.0)
+3. The tag is pushed to GitHub
+4. The GitHub Actions workflow automatically:
+   - Builds and tests the extension
+   - Packages it into a VSIX file
+   - Publishes it to the VS Code Marketplace
+   - Creates a GitHub Release with the VSIX file attached

+### Manual Override

+The workflow can also be manually triggered from the GitHub Actions tab for testing or in case the automatic process fails.

 ## Performance Considerations

 - Time calculations use millisecond precision for accuracy